Multi-Grade Deep Learning for Partial Differential Equations with Applications to the Burgers Equation: Applications to the Burgers Equation and Numerical Results

 Figure \ref{fig:loss:1d} shows the training loss for SGL-1, SGL-2, SGL-3, and TS-MGDL.
+To further dissect the training dynamics, we examine the individual components of the total loss: the PDE loss ($Loss_{PDE}$), which enforces the governing equation; the BC loss $Loss_{B}$, which imposes boundary conditions; and the IC loss ($Loss_{I}$), representing initial condition constraints.
 It can be observed that the SGL methods exhibit significant oscillations in the loss curve during the later stages of training, leading to slow convergence and a delayed reduction in loss.
 The loss curve for the TS-MGDL method exhibits a smooth descent without pronounced oscillations, indicating stable convergence.
 Moreover, the TS-MGDL method demonstrates a faster rate of loss reduction.
-In particular, Figure \eqref{fig:loss:mgl:1d} confirms the theoretical results stated in both Propositions \ref{thm:loss} and \ref{thm:loss-TS} for the 1D Burgers equation.
+In particular, Figure \ref{fig:loss:1d}\subref{fig:loss:mgl:1d} confirms the theoretical results stated in both Propositions \ref{thm:loss} and \ref{thm:loss-TS} for the 1D Burgers equation.
 These findings highlight the superiority of the TS-MGDL approach in terms of both accuracy and efficiency when approximating solutions for the 1D Burgers equation.
+Figure \ref{fig:testloss:1d} illustrates the test loss for SGL-1, SGL-2, SGL-3, and TS-MGDL, which exhibits trends similar to the training loss profiles.
+This consistency indicates that given a sufficiently large number of training points, the training loss serves as a reliable indicator of the model's generalization performance, resulting in synchronized behavior between training and testing metrics.

 The figures presented in Figure \ref{fig:1d} depict the predicted solutions and absolute errors for SGL-1, SGL-2, SGL-3, and TS-MGDL, for solving the 1D Burgers equation.
 Compared to the SGL methods, it is evident that the TS-MGDL method achieves a significantly smaller absolute error.
+Specifically, at the time instant $t=0.99$, Figure \ref{fig:error_comparison_t099} reveals that the absolute errors of the SGL-type schemes remain considerably high, on the order of $10^{-3}$.
+It clearly shows that the proposed TS-MGDL method achieves an error magnitude approximately two orders of magnitude lower than the SGL configurations, further validating its exceptional numerical precision.
+Further more, Figure \ref{fig:1d-burgers} compares the convergence of the relative $L_2$ error between TS-MGDL and SGL methods.
+While the SGL baselines fluctuate and plateau between $10^{-3}$ and $10^{-4}$, TS-MGDL demonstrates a superior training trajectory, ultimately achieving a high-precision error of 9.65e-06.
+This order-of-magnitude improvement signifies that the multi-grade learning strategy effectively overcomes the optimization bottlenecks encountered by standard single-grade networks.

+To provide a more comprehensive evaluation, we further investigated the performance of single-grade learning models under various learning rate scheduling strategies, denoted as SGL-Piecewise and SGL-Exp.
+Specifically, SGL-Piecewise implements a custom multi-stage scheduler meticulously designed to mimic the learning rate evolution inherently present in the TS-MGDL framework, while SGL-Exp employs a conventional smooth optimization trajectory with a staircase exponential decay.